klavinslab/protocols_aquarium_1_0/materials_prep/media/Yeast/make_SDO_or_SC_media.md

 ####Additional Information and Settings####

-    Selective media/plates: For selective plates, leave out one or more amino acid and mark with the corresponding color(s) No His: red
+    Selective drop out media/plates: For selective plates, leave out one or more amino acid and mark with the corresponding color(s)
+        No His: red
         No Leu: blue
         No Trp: green